microsoft/ignite-learning-paths-training-ops/ops40/demo-setup.md

 If the pipeline runs successfully, move onto the next step.
 If not, you will need to troubleshoot.

-## Create manual check
+## Create a manual check

+1. Click on **Environments** on the left hand Azure DevOps menu.

+2. Select the **Production** environment.

+3. Select the **...** menu > **Approvals and Checks** > **Approvals**.

+4. Add yourself as an approver and select **create**.

 ## Break Tailwind Traders

+This step is optional.
+All demos work fine without this step, it is cool to include for effect.

-Edit the configmap for the TWT cart api:
+1. Edit the configmap for the TWT cart api:

 ```
 kubectl edit configmap cfg-my-tt-cart
 ```

-Update the `HOST` value so that it is not valid.
+2. Update the `HOST` value so that it is not valid.
 In the following example, I have removed `https` from the URL.
 Once done save the configmap.

 ```
 HOST: ://ttshoppingdbt6grppp3eluvk.documents.azure.com:443/
 ```

-Next, the cart pod needs to be restarted, which will take in the new value and effectively break the Tailwind cart.
+3. The cart pod needs to be recreated, which will take in the new value and effectively break the Tailwind cart.
 Return a list of pods

 ```
 $ kubectl get pods